mesosphere/dcos-kafka-service/README.md

 # Overview

-DC/OS Kafka is an automated service that makes it easy to deploy and manage Apache Kafka on Mesosphere DC/OS, eliminating nearly all of the complexity traditionally associated with managing a Kafka cluster.
+DC/OS Apache Kafka is an automated service that makes it easy to deploy and manage Apache Kafka on Mesosphere DC/OS, eliminating nearly all of the complexity traditionally associated with managing a Kafka cluster.
 Apache Kafka is a distributed high-throughput publish-subscribe messaging system with strong ordering guarantees.
 Kafka clusters are highly available, fault tolerant, and very durable.
 For more information on Apache Kafka, see the Apache Kafka [documentation][1].
 DC/OS Kafka gives you direct access to the Kafka API so that existing producers and consumers can interoperate.
 You can configure and install DC/OS Kafka in moments.
 Multiple Kafka clusters can be installed on DC/OS and managed independently, so you can offer Kafka as a managed service to your organization.

 ## Benefits